mrcatacroquer/yayagram/readme.md

 ### Boot your Raspberry Pi and first steps.

-The first time you boot your Raspberry Pi it might take more time to start, it's normal, it has to configure a lot of things, but you will also need to help it.
+The first time you boot your Raspberry Pi it might take more time to start, it's normal, it has to automatically configure a lot of things, but you will also need to accomplish some manual steps.

 The start-up wizard will ask you to select:
 - Your time zone.
-- Language
+- Language.
 - Wifi network to connect to.

 After you made your selection it will ask you to do a software upgrade, I